ElijahWood2003/comp-423-course-notes/docs/tutorials/rust-setup.md

 Locate ```main.rs``` and replace the code in it with the following:
 ```
-// Prints "Hello, COMP423!" to the terminal
+// Prints "Hello COMP423!" to the terminal
 fn main(){
     println!("Hello COMP423!");
 }